litex-hub/conda-build-prepare/README.rst

 .. code-block:: bash
    :name: install_cbp

-   python3 -m pip install git+https://github.com/antmicro/conda-build-prepare@master#egg=conda-build-prepare
+   python3 -m pip install git+https://github.com/antmicro/conda-build-prepare@v0.1#egg=conda-build-prepare

-where ``master`` can be replaced by any revision known to git.
+where ``v0.1`` can be replaced by any tag or revision known to git.

 Alternatively, ``python3 setup.py install`` can be called after cloning the repository.
 Either way other packages required by ``conda-build-prepare`` will be installed automatically.